China’s Algorithm Outsmarts U.S. Hypersonic Missile Defense

 Moreover, such a development could spark a renewed round of the arms race, not only in missile systems but also in electronic warfare and counter-algorithm technologies.
 NATO allies and Indo-Pacific partners would also need to reevaluate their missile defense positions, especially those relying heavily on American support.

 One of the algorithm’s key strengths is its ability to compensate for China’s current limitations in interceptor detection via thermal sensors.
 Heat-based detection methods suffer from limited resolution, particularly at long range or high speed.
-The new algorithm overcomes such issues by accurately estimating the trajectory using statistical prediction rather than direct visual or thermal detection.
+The new algorithm solves these problems by using statistical prediction to accurately guess the trajectory instead of direct visual or thermal detection.

 The latter feature makes it particularly dangerous in scenarios where missiles approach at high altitudes or through unpredictable angles, thereby bypassing traditional early-warning systems.
 For the United States and its allies, that could mean revisiting radar architecture, satellite coverage, and signal-processing models.